lepned/LZTraining/README.md

 }
 ```
 - StartDate: The start date of the downloads to fetch
-- DurationInDays: The duration/period in days for collecting files to download
+- DurationInDays: The duration/period in days for collecting files to download from storage
 - Url: The source url of the training data/files to download.
 This is fixed and should not be changed
 - TargetDir: The destination directory where the files are saved
 - MaxDownloads: The maximum number of concurrent downloads per session.
 10 is the current limit